Sexual intercourse: Religious views

-In some cases, the sexual intercourse between two people is seen as counter to religious law or doctrine.
+In some cases, the sexual intercourse between two people is seen as contrary to religious law or doctrine.
 In many religious communities, including the Catholic Church and Mahayana Buddhists, religious leaders are expected to refrain from sexual intercourse in order to devote their full attention, energy, and loyalty to their religious duties.

 Other animals

 In zoology, copulation often means the process in which a male introduces sperm into the female's body, especially directly into her reproductive tract.
 Spiders have separate male and female sexes.
-Before mating and copulation, the male spider spins a small web and ejaculates on to it.
+Before mating and copulation, the male spider spins a small web and ejaculates on it.
 He then stores the sperm in reservoirs on his large pedipalps, from which he transfers sperm to the female's genitals.
 The females can store sperm indefinitely.

 Many animals that live in water use external fertilization, whereas internal fertilization may have developed from a need to maintain gametes in a liquid medium in the Late Ordovician epoch.
 Internal fertilization with many vertebrates (such as reptiles, some fish, and most birds) occur via cloacal copulation (see also hemipenis), while mammals copulate vaginally, and many basal vertebrates reproduce sexually with external fertilization.

 For primitive insects, the male deposits spermatozoa on the substrate, sometimes stored within a special structure; courtship involves inducing the female to take up the sperm package into her genital opening, but there is no actual copulation.
 In groups that have reproduction similar to spiders, such as dragonflies, males extrude sperm into secondary copulatory structures removed from their genital opening, which are then used to inseminate the female.
 In dragonflies, it is a set of modified sternites on the second abdominal segment.
 In advanced groups of insects, the male uses its aedeagus, a structure formed from the terminal segments of the abdomen, to deposit sperm directly (though sometimes in a capsule called a spermatophore) into the female's reproductive tract.

 Bonobos, chimpanzees and dolphins are species known to engage in heterosexual behaviors even when the female is not in estrus, which is a point in her reproductive cycle suitable for successful impregnation.
 These species are also known to engage in same-sex sexual behaviors.
 In these animals, the use of sexual intercourse has evolved beyond reproduction to apparently serve additional social functions (such as bonding).